Magic Carpet 2: Reception

 A Next Generation critic assessed that despite the improvements to the interface, addition of level objectives, modifications to the game engine, and improved graphics, Magic Carpet 2 plays the same as the original Magic Carpet.
 Concluding that "if you loved the first Magic Carpet, this one is definitely for you", he gave it four out of five stars.
-In 1996, GamesMaster rated the game 27th on its "Top 100 Games of All Time."
+In 1996, GamesMaster rated the game 27th on its "Top 100 Games of All Time", one place below the original Magic Carpet.